kapsner/mlexperiments/README.md

 ### Nested Cross-Validation

 Last but not least, the hyperparameter optimization and validation can be combined in a nested cross-validation.
-In each fold of the so-called "outer" cross-validation loop, the hyperparameters are optimized on the in-sample observations with one of the two strategies (Bayesian optimization or grid search, both implemented with an "inner" cross-validation), and a model with the as such identified best hyperparameter setting is then fitted on all in-sample observations of the outer cross-validation loop and validated on the respective out-sample observations.
+In each fold of the so-called "outer" cross-validation loop, the hyperparameters are optimized on the in-sample observations with one of the two strategies: Bayesian optimization or grid search.
+Both of these strategies are implemented again with a "nested" ("inner") cross-validation.
+The best hyperparameter setting as identified by the inner cross-validation is then used to fit a model with all in-sample observations of the outer cross-validation loop and finally validate it on the respective out-sample observations.

 The experiment classes must be parameterized as described above.